The Witcher: Video games

 In 2015, Platige Image planned an American film adaptation of the novel series to arrive in 2017.
 In May 2017, they announced that they would be producing a The Witcher TV series in cooperation with Netflix and Sean Daniel Company, with Tomasz Bagiński as one of the directors and Sapkowski as a creative consultant.
-Created by Lauren Schmidt Hissrich, it stars Henry Cavill as Geralt.
-On October 10, 2018, it was announced that Freya Allan and Anya Chalotra had been cast as main female characters, Ciri and Yennefer.
-The first season was released on December 20, 2019, with all eight episodes available.
-A second season was announced on November 13, 2019.
-All eight episodes were released on December 17, 2021, featuring many of the same characters and some new stars.
-In September 2021, Netflix renewed the series for a third season.
-Starting in the show's fourth season, Liam Hemsworth is scheduled to replace Cavill as Geralt.
+Created by Lauren Schmidt Hissrich, it stars Henry Cavill as Geralt, Freya Allan as Ciri, and Anya Chalotra as Yennefer.
+The first season was released on December 20, 2019.
+Starting in the show's fourth season, Liam Hemsworth replaced Cavill as Geralt.

 Netflix released an animated film, The Witcher: Nightmare of the Wolf, on August 23, 2021, with their TV series showrunner Lauren Schmidt Hissrich as producer and writer BeAu DeMayo, and animation provided by Studio Mir.
+Another animated film, The Witcher: Sirens of the Deep with Doug Cockle voicing Geralt of Rivia, directed by Kang Hei Chul, was released by Netflix on February 11, 2025.

-A live-action prequel series, The Witcher: Blood Origin, was released by Netfliy, set 1200 years before Geralt's time to show the origin of the Witchers developed by Hissrich.
+A live-action prequel series, The Witcher: Blood Origin, was released by Netflix in 2022, set 1200 years before Geralt's time to show the origin of the Witchers developed by Hissrich.

+A feature-length special titled The Rats: A Witcher Tale was released alongside the fourth season of The Witcher in 2025.
+It focuses on the eponymous young gang of street criminals undertaking a dangerous heist prior to them encountering Ciri during their first appearance in the third season.
+While those who portrayed the Rats, Freya Allan, and Sharlto Copley reprise their roles, the character of Brehan is portrayed by Dolph Lundgren.